ace-1331/ace12401-cursedscript/README.md

 Contributions are appreciated.
 Feel free to fork the repo and create a PR.
 I recommend talking to me first before doing anything to get some tips and to make sure the PR will be accepted so no one works for nothing.

-Contributors: Anna940, Uwnodi, Noname, Saya
+Contributors: Eve, Anna940, Uwnodi, Noname, Saya

 -----------------------------------------------
 **Made by ace (12401) - Ace__#5558**

-**Official release: 1.1.7B**
+**Official release: 1.1.7R**

 **THIS PAGE WAS LAST EDITED ON 31-05-2020**